lewollerenshaw/chordbar-api/README.md

 ```

 ### Running chordbar
-Once you have installed the listed dependencies, clone the repository by typing the following into cmd/ terminal
+Once you have installed the listed dependencies, clone the repository and run chordbar with the following commands

 ```
 git clone https://github.com/lewollerenshaw/chordbar-api.git